 For information about the programme of events and who to contact please click here.

-We hope you would enjoy playing bowls with us all you need to start with is a pair of flat heel-less shoes so you can walk on the green without damaging it.
-We would lend you some bowls for your practice sessions.
+We would love to see you at our club and believe you may well enjoy playing bowls.
+All you need to start with is a pair of flat heel-less shoes so you can walk on the green without damaging it.
+We would lend you bowls for your practice sessions.